German government cancels Verizon contract in wake of U.S. spying row

 According to reports and documents published last year, Verizon was obliged to turn over international and domestic calling records of its customers to U.S. intelligence agencies.

-Verizon is the second-biggest U.S. telephone company behind AT&T Inc T.N in terms of revenue.
+Verizon is the second-biggest U.S. telephone company behind AT&T Inc in terms of revenue.

 Detlef Eppig, head of Verizon's German unit Verizon Germany said on Thursday: "Verizon Germany is a German company and we comply with German law."